realsubodh/LeetTrackr/README.md

 ## API Used

-- **LeetCode Stats API**: Used to fetch user statistics from LeetCode.
-The data includes total solved problems, acceptance rate, global ranking, and submission calendar.
+- **LeetCode Stats API**: Used to fetch user statistics [JeremyTsaii](https://github.com/JeremyTsaii) because there is no official Leetcode API available.
+The data includes total solved problems, acceptance rate, global ranking, submission calendar and many others.
+So, special thanks to Jeremy for creating such a wonderful API.

 ## Future Enhancements